modernweb-dev/web/docs/blog/introducing-modern-web/index.md

    Finished running tests in 0.9s, all tests passed! 🎉
    ```

-You can find more detailed instructions in the [getting-started](../../learn/test-runner/getting-started/) learn section.
+You can find more detailed instructions in the [Getting Started Guide](../../learn/test-runner/getting-started.md).

 ## Watch and debug